HHachem001/CtL_Final/README.md

 - **Course Notes Outline**: Access a comprehensive course notes outline, which can be searched using a basic search tool and enhanced with AI features.

+- **IRS Code Extractor**: Extract any IRS Code that is referenced in any document uploaded.

 ## Features

 1. **Quizzes**: